tgrimes/md-cv/index.md

 <!-- ### Journals -->

 `2018`

+**Grimes, T.**, Datta, S., (In progress) An exploratory approach for identifying novel biomarkers in high-risk cancer  patients from RNA-seq data.

-**Grimes, T.**, Datta, S., Differential network analysis based on next-generation sequencing data.
-In Progress.
+**Grimes, T.**, Potter, S., Datta, S., (In progress) Differential network analysis of biological pathways using RNA-sequencing data.

-**Grimes, T.**, Walker, A., Datta, S., Datta, S., Predicting survival times for neuroblastoma patients using RNA-Seq expression profiles.
-Under Review.
+**Grimes, T.**, Walker, A., Datta, S., Datta, S., (To appear) Predicting survival times for neuroblastoma patients using RNA-Seq expression profiles. *Biology direct*

-Walker, A., **Grimes, T.**, Datta, S., Datta, S., Unraveling bacterial fingerprints of city subways from microbiome 16S gene profiles.
-Under Review.
+Walker, A., **Grimes, T.**, Datta, S., Datta, S., (2018) Unraveling bacterial fingerprints of city subways from microbiome 16S gene profiles. *Biology direct*

-**Grimes, T.**, Ping, S., A saddlepoint approximation to hypothesis tests of variance for non-normal populations.
-In Progress.
+**Grimes, T.**, Ping, S., (In progress) A saddlepoint approximation to hypothesis tests of variance for non-normal populations.

 ## Memberships and Service